f-fathurrahman/ffr-komputasi-material/TALKS/PRESE_TOPIK_2020/PRESE.rst

 - Need to learn and implement many numerical algorithms.
 Some of them are quite advanced, such as nonlinear optimization and iterative diagonalization.

 - Need more time investment.
-Deal with bugs in the codes
+Deal with bugs in the codes ...

-- Limited to small systems.
+- Limited features.
+Lack of man power.

 - More difficult to publish papers.

+However I choose to do it anyway to catch up with other researchers.

 ----